clock icon

 Fixed Automation

+Fixed automation, or hard automation, is used for the high-volume production of a specific product.
 The equipment is designed to perform specific operations and cannot be easily reprogrammed or reconfigured to perform another task.

 Programmable Automation

+This type of automation is more flexible than fixed automation.
 The equipment is designed to perform a range of tasks and can be reprogrammed or reconfigured to perform different operations.

 Programmable automation is characterized by high investment for general-purpose equipment.
 Its flexible process allows for changes in product configuration and low production output.
-Programmable automation is well-suited for batch production runs.
+Programmable automation is also well-suited for batch production runs, where the same equipment produces different products.

 Flexible Automation

+This type of automation is the most versatile of the three for any manufacturing business.
 Flexible automation uses computer-controlled equipment and material handling systems that can be easily reprogrammed or reconfigured to perform different tasks for different production lines.

 Flexible automation is commonly used in high-mix, low-volume production, where the same equipment is used to produce various products with various production lines and different configurations.